alfredorago/FESTA/README.md

 For more information, refer to the paper in the Doc Folder.

 This repository serves two purposes:
-  1) Document the scripts used in the paper Rago et al.
+  1) Document the scripts used in the paper Rago et al. (Folder RagoEtAl)
-  2) Make the implementation available for more users.
+  2) Make the implementation available for more users (Work in progress)

-A complete package is currently under development